EricSchles/document_search/README.md

 ##Using this tool

+To run this tool you'll need to do

+`python run.py` from the root directory of this repo

+Then head over to [http://localhost:5000](http://localhost:5000)

 Now that you have all your installation out of the way you're ready to start uploading documents for indexing.
 Right now I only have a web interface for doing this, but feel free to take my code and build on it.

 Some advice: